 Interpretation and implementation of the Policy on Extension of Public Sewer Mains and Sewer Laterals is the responsibility of the Executive Director and the administrative staff.
-The Executive Director is authorized to establish and implement regulations for the Orange Water and Sewer Authority Draft "Policy on Extension of Sewer Mains and Sewer Laterals" March 25, 2021 implementation of this policy.
+The Executive Director is authorized to establish and implement regulations for the implementation of this policy.
 Such regulations are to be uniformly and equitably implemented but deviations may be approved by the Executive Director for unusual technical situations.